MicrosoftDocs/memdocs/autopilot/known-issues.md

 ## Known issues

-### Enrolled Date on Autopilot Blade is incorrect
+### Enrolled Date for Autopilot Device on Windows Device Blade is incorrect

-The Enrolled Date on the Autopilot devices blade displays the date the device was registered to Autopilot.
+The Enrolled Date on the All devices blade displays the date the device was registered to Autopilot.
 If you would like a more accurate date for when the device enrolled to the tenant you can;

 1. Use the Intune Graph API to query the device `devices?$filter=physicalIds/any(p: startswith(p, '[ZTDID]'))&$select=id,deviceId,displayName,physicalIds,createdDateTime`

-1. Use the Intune All Devices blade to view enrollment dates
+1. Use the Windows Autopilot deployment report for recenly deployed devices

 ### Filtering Windows Autopilot devices not working as expected